 Dakshinkali Temple is situated in a ravine and hill forest.
 It is a land blessed with a matchless landscape.
 Always every Saturday people from all over the valley and from different areas of the country come here.
 Most of the women were dressed in deep red saris, a favorite color of theirs during worship.
 Many of the devotees carried prayers plates and containers carrying black goats (black goats are supposed to represent demons )and cocks up to the Dakshinkali Temple.
 One can see red blood, that was the color seeing at the sacrificial ground.
 Goats are being dragged by the neck towards the image site.
-Foreign tourists attended there can know what was going to happen and did not have the heart to see the poor animal die in such a way.
+Foreign tourists who attended there can know what was going to happen and did not have the heart to see the poor animal die in such a way.
 The sacrifice lifted the goat in his arm and with a sharp khukuri knife, slit its throat from which blood was splattered over the various stone image one by one taking a long time after slit its throat petty fast.
 They do not take more than a second to slit with a sharp knife dripping blood from a severed head attached ten percent of the sacrificed goats body.

 Besides the religious point of view, Dakshinkali has been a popular picnic spot, especially during the winter season.
 Peoples of Kathmandu city hired a private car or minibus for their journey and made all necessary arrangements and preparation for worship and picnic for lunch and dinner in the picnic spot.
-The place was really worth-seeing with green hills, streams, and forest.
+The place was really worth-seeing with green hills, streams, and forests.
 Most of the people visit there in the winter season to enjoy basking in the sunlight.

 Local Goods for Shopping in your Dakshinkali Temple

-By the main road leading to the temple, is a fascinating marketplace, filled with small street stalls a selling Red powder (Avir), flowers and items for rituals and worshipping goddess, goats and cocks for sacrificing to the goddess, Khukuri (knife) and Khurpi (A small pruning knife), tea, cold drink stalls, vegetable and fruits such as pumpkin, pear, lemon, orange, hog plums(Amala) and cheese(Khuwa), whey (Mahi), syrup (Sarbat), local wine, beer etc. A walk down the bazaar with its color and energy and pilgrims milling around each stall is a definite must for every visitors.
+By the main road leading to the temple, is a fascinating marketplace, filled with small street stalls a selling Red powder (Avir), flowers and items for rituals and worshipping goddess, goats and cocks for sacrificing to the goddess, Khukuri (knife) and Khurpi (A small pruning knife), tea, cold drink stalls, vegetable and fruits such as pumpkin, pear, lemon, orange, hog plums(Amala) and cheese(Khuwa), whey (Mahi), syrup (Sarbat), local wine, beer etc. A walk down the bazaar with its color and energy and pilgrims milling around each stall is a definite must for every visitor.

 Distance from Kathmandu to Dakshinkali Temple?

 Kathmandu to Dakshankali Temple distance is approx 22 KM.
-You can find the local bus to Dakshankali Temple from Ratnapark which cost only Rs 40 per person one way.
+You can find the local bus to Dakshankali Temple from Ratnapark which costs only Rs 40 per person one way.
 If you want to travel with luxury then car hire is the best option to reach this place.
 You can obtain a car from Rs 2500 which will take you to the temple and back to your home.